 Our Master Naturalists have just graduated!
-Look back here soon for info on how to join next year’s class.
+Look back here soon for info on how to join the next class.

 History of the Master Naturalist Program at Fountain Rock Nature Center:

-Frederick County has hosted two training programs for Master Naturalists in the past, once in 2012 and the second in 2014.
-The Master Naturalists that became certified in these programs currently work with Fountain Rock and Catoctin Creek Nature Centers as volunteers providing services to the public.
+Frederick County has hosted four training programs for Master Naturalists between 2012 and 2018.
+The Master Naturalists who earned their certification in these programs currently volunteer with Fountain Rock and Catoctin Creek Nature Centers providing services to the public.